Home Decor Mistakes That Make Your Living Room Look Cheap (And Easy Fixes)

 So, Where Do You Start?

-And if you want, send me a picture of your living room when you’re done with the rug.
-I will absolutely cheer you on.
-We’re in this together.
+Send me a picture of your living room when you’re done with the rug if you would like.
+I will definitely cheer you on.
+We’ve got this.

-15 pieces every woman past 60 has earned the right to put in her living room.
-No compromises, no apologies, just the things that finally make the room feel like yours.
+15 items that every woman over sixty has the right to display in her living room.
+No compromises, no apologies, no excuses, just what finally makes the room feel like yours.

 Read the article